Skip to main content

 Binary Data

 Some engines do not provide easy ways to exchange binary data.
-For example, it is common to pass null-terminated arrays, which would truncate XLSX, XLS, and other exports.
+For example, some libraries pass null-terminated arrays, which would truncate XLSX, XLS, and other exports.
 APIs that accept pointers without length should be avoided.

 Byte Conventions